Ancient Armenian poetry: Rhyme and measure in old Armenian poetry

 If early spiritual hymns were characterized by limited lyrical dimensions, the hymns of developed feudalism stood out for their greater diversity.
 One of the main poetic forms of early medieval hymns was the complex tetrameter iambic quatrain.
 In the same period, the tetrameter anapest gained significance.
 An example of this is the work of Komitas Aghtetsi.
 Grigor Narekatsi and Grigor Magistros, who lived in the 10th-11th centuries, already employed secular dimensions.
 Narekatsi wrote several chapters of his poem in "native dimensions".
 Nerses Shnorhali made a significant contribution to the development of Armenian calligraphy in the 12th century.
 Some calligraphic forms he developed even transitioned into modern Armenian literature.
 Quatrains were most common in works with a strophic structure.
-Armenian grammarians from the 5th to the 17th centuries, such as Movses Kertogh, David Kerakan, Vardan Mets, Esai Nseci, and Simeon Jugaeci, delved into theoretical questions of rhyme, syllabic writing, and rhyming.
+Armenian grammarians from the 5th to the 17th centuries, such as Movses Kertogh, David Kerakan, Vardan Mets, Esayi Nshetsi, and Simeon Jughayetsi, delved into theoretical questions of rhyme, syllabic writing, and rhyming.